Jayden Lawson

 How Do You Make Beef Stew Soft and Tender?

 You make beef stew soft and tender with a low and slow cooking process.
-Stew meat is tough and needs time to break down, which is why you should cook it in a slow cooker without rushing the process.
+Stew meat is tough and needs time to break down, so you should cook it slowly without rushing the process.

-You fix tough stew meat by braising, marinading, searing, or pounding the meat.
+You tenderize tough stew meat by braising, marinading, searing, or pounding the meat.

 Does Boiling Stew Meat Make it Tender?